utalmighty/Huduk-SOS/design/README.md

 - Hash range partition
 - Use of streams (if file is large)
 - Consistent hashing
+- We will use indexing since we can bear penality on writes instead of reads.

 ### No-SQL
 - Unstructured data